All Episodes

 It's been a long time since we've had a gay community update on the program.

-We're gonna we got one today.
+We got one today.

 It's coming up.

-No, MSNBC they're wringing their hands over there over who is going to be the next lesbian gay bisexual transgendered leader in Congress.
+No, MSNBC, they're wringing their hands over there over who is going to be the next lesbian, gay, bisexual, transgendered leader in Congress.

 Now that Barney Frank's seat is wide open.

-They really they were they were worried about it.
+They were worried about it.

-And now I learn that he was the leader of the lesbian gay bisexual transgender caucus.
+And now I learn that he was the leader of the lesbian, gay, bisexual, transgender caucus.

 The New York Times today, get this now.

-The New York Times today, in an article on Barney Frank called him prickly.
+The New York Times today in an article on Barney Frank called him prickly.

 And I think they probably meant that as a compliment, given that the New York Times said it.

-You imagine what would happen if I described Barney Frank as prickly.
+You imagine what would happen if I described Barney Frank as prickly?

 Why is anybody surprised?

-Can you imagine this is this is uh CNBC is actually AP.
+Can you imagine this is this is CNBC is actually AP, But the psychologically important 400,000, stop and think of this now.

-If jobless applications are under four hundred thousand, progress, a psychological boost if applications are under four hundred thousand.
+If jobless applications are under 400,000, progress, a psychological boost if applications are under 400,000.

 Yep, I've been hearing that.